Club Info

 Hello and welcome to the Letchworth Dog Training Club website!

 The club promotes highly motivational and reward-based training methods, using both play and food rewards.
-We also aim to educate owners in all aspects of dog ownership, and through obedience and agility training, strengthen the bond between dog and owner.
+Agility training from beginners to competition level.

 Most importantly, Dogs Love It!